fhircast/sandbox.js/README.md

 ![twoBrowserSessions](/images/twoBrowserSessions.png)

-# Troubleshooting
+## Troubleshooting
 * **The log text area does not display any messages:**  Possibly the websocket connection between your browser and the hub is not working.
 There could be a proxy server in your route that needs a software update or configuration change to support the websocket 'upgrade' http header.
 Another possibility is that you are using more websockets than your deployment allows.
 For example, the smallest Azure deployment specifies a maximum of 5 sockets.
 In any case, the lack of a websocket does not prevent operation.
 You should still see the responses to the messages in the small text areas next to the send buttons but you will not see events being received by the clients.
 * **The buttons do not work:** Using the browser developer tool, check in the console why the http messages are not going out.
 If you are testing with another instance, you may have to enable 'send data across domains' in your browser security settings.
 Another possibility is that the receiving endpoint does not have the 'Access-Control-Allow-Origin' header.
 * **The log emojis are black and white:**  Color emojis require Office 2016 on Windows 7.

 # Installation
-Installing your own sandbox allows you to learn about the inner workings, fix bugs, propose new features or simply provide a private test environment for your project or institution.
+Installing your own sandbox allows you to learn, fix bugs, propose new features or simply provide a private test environment for your project or institution.
 Whether deploying locally or in the cloud, environment variable settings may be needed.

 ## Environment variables
-If no environment variables are set, then instance will run as a combined hub and client.
+If no environment variables are set, the instance will run as a combined hub and client.

-### MODE
-The MODE environment variable specifies if the instance is a 'hub' with a client (subscriber/publisher) or only a 'client'.
++ MODE: Specifies if the instance is a 'hub' with a client (subscriber/publisher) or only a 'client'.
 Default is 'hub'.

-### PORT
-The PORT environment variable specifies the listening port.
++ PORT: Specifies the listening port.
 Default is 3000.

-### HUB_URL
+Do not set this variable in cloud deployment.
-The HUB_URL environment variable specifies the address where the subscriber and publisher will connect to.
++ HUB_URL: Specifies the address where the subscriber and publisher will connect to.
 Default is http://localhost:3000.

-### CLIENT_URL
-The CLIENT_URL environment variable specifies the address where the subscriber and publisher will connect to.
++ CLIENT_URL: Specifies the address where the subscriber and publisher will connect to.
 Default is http://localhost:3000/client.

-### TITLE
-Sets the title.
++ TITLE: Sets the title.
+Default is 'FHIRcast JavaScript Sandbox - Hub and Client'.

-### BACKGROUND_COLOR
-Sets the background color.
++ BACKGROUND_COLOR: Sets the background color.
+Default is 'darkgray'.

 ## Windows and  MacOS
 1. Install node at http://nodejs.org.